Josiah-tan/plover-vim/README.md

 # Aims:
 - highly extensible and customisable commands and translations
-- (mostly) single chords for virtually everything of every vim command combination
+- (mostly) single chords for virtually every vim command combination
 - Ability to do everything in insert mode (doesn't matter if you are in normal mode)

 # Motivation